 Swiss knowledge society

-All Swiss agencies and institutions involved in education, research and innovation share the following three values and principles:
+All Swiss ERI institutions share the following three values and principles:

-encourage openness towards the world
+3. encourage openness towards the world.

-The following particularities describe the Swiss knowledge society:
+The following particularities describe the Swiss education, research and innovation landscape:

 - The investments into knowledge have grown steadily as of the mid-nineteenth century and are high in international comparison, particularly through a substantial investment from the private sector.

 - Public funds are exclusively invested into publicly oriented knowledge, never into private.

-Vocational Education and Training (VET) and Professional Education and Training (PET).
+- Switzerland allows for only few higher education students and highly esteems (dual) Vocational Education and Training (VET) and Professional Education and Training (PET).